LCrossman/rustribo/README.md

 *The BUSCO datasets are licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA*

-The Rust version takes a DNA sequence fasta file and provides separate ribosomal sequences for protein or DNA
+The Rust version takes a DNA sequence fasta file and provides concatenated ribosomal sequences for protein or DNA for each genome sequence.

 USAGE:
    rustribo [OPTIONS] --seqtype <SEQTYPE> --filename <FILENAME> --pathhmm <PATHHMM>